scottoffen/pipeforge/CONTRIBUTING.md

 # How To Get Help

-A lot of issues that were created in previous versions of PipeForge were not bugs or feature requests, they were questions or discussions - most of which could be (and were) answered by anyone in the community; they're not exclusive to the maintainers.
+Issues are often created that are not bugs or feature requests, but rather questions or discussions - many of which could be answered by anyone in the community; they're not exclusive to the maintainers.
 For feedback like this, there are several places where people can get all kinds of help, and we would encourage you to use them first.

 - Consult the [official documentation](https://scottoffen.github.io/PipeForge).
 - Engage in our [community discussions](https://github.com/scottoffen/PipeForge/discussions).